Lenape: 18th century

 In 1758, the Treaty of Easton was signed between the Lenape and European colonists.
 In it, the Lenape were required to move westward out of present-day New York and New Jersey, progressing into Pennsylvania and then to present-day Ohio and beyond.
 Through the 18th century, many Lenape moved west into the relatively depopulated upper Ohio River basin, but they also sporadically launched violent raids on settlers far outside the area.

 Beginning in the 18th century, the Moravian Church established missions in Lenape settlements.
 The Moravians required the Christian converts to share Moravian pacifism and live in a structured and European-style mission village.
 Moravian pacifism and unwillingness to take loyalty oaths caused conflicts with British colonial authorities, who were seeking aid against the French and their Native American allies in the French and Indian War.
 The Moravians' insistence on Christian Lenape's abandoning traditional warfare practices alienated mission populations from other Lenape and Native American groups, who revered warriors.

 Other Lenape initially sided with France, since they hoped to prevent further European colonial encroachment in their settlements.
 Their chiefs Teedyuscung in the east and Tamaqua near present-day Pittsburgh shifted to building alliances with British colonial authorities.
-Lenape leader Killbuck (also Bemino) assisted the British against the French and their Indian allies.
+Lenape leader Killbuck (Bemino) assisted the British against the French and their Indian allies.
 In 1761, Killbuck led a British supply train from Fort Pitt to Fort Sandusky.
 In 1763, Bill Hickman, a Lenape, warned English colonists in the Juniata River region of present-day Pennsylvania of an impending attack.

 After the end of the French and Indian War, European settlers continued to attack the Lenape, often to such an extent that, as historian Amy Schutt writes, the dead since the wars outnumbered those killed during the war.
 In April 1763, Teedyuscung was killed during the burning of his home.
 His son Captain Bull responded by attacking settlers, sponsored by the Susquehanna Company, in the present-day Wyoming Valley region of Pennsylvania.
 Many Lenape joined in Pontiac's War and were among the Native Americans who besieged present-day Pittsburgh that same year.